Animalize World Tour: Background

 This was the first tour with Bruce Kulick on lead guitar, replacing Mark St. John who couldn't play due to his arthritic condition.
-Originally Kulick was a temporary replacement, but St. John's condition did not improve, and Kulick was named an official member on December 8, 1984 after three shows with Mark St. John.
+Originally Kulick was a temporary replacement, but after St. John's condition improved and he returned to the group, the other members decided Kulick was a better fit musically, resulting in Kulick being named an official member on December 2, 1984 after the band had played three shows with St. John.

 According to Pete Bishop, a reporter from The Pittsburgh Press, the design of the stage featured a leopard-zebra appearance taken from the cover of the album Animalize.
 The lighted band logo was hung over the upstage portion with specials effects also featuring blasting caps and sparkler jets.
 There was also colored lights on trusses and beneath meshwork ramps.
 A truss would lift downwards to lift up the guitarists and lift them to a catwalk, descending down later on a smoke spewing platform.

 The Animalize period was the band's most successful of the decade with the crossover success of "Heaven's on Fire" onto CHR/Top 40 radio, a very well-attended concert trek, and with Animalize selling nearly 2 million copies by the end of the tour.
 The live video Animalize Live Uncensored was recorded at Cobo Hall on December 8, 1984 during this tour, later airing on MTV.
+On April 7, 2023, Kiss officially released the only known soundboard recording of a live show with Mark St. John, as part of their Off the Soundboard series.
+The concert was recorded on November 28, 1984 at the Mid-Hudson Civic Center in Poughkeepsie, New York.

 In the tour program for the band's final tour, Simmons reflected on the tour: